-All employees who have tasks that can be performed remotely are encouraged to work from home in order to further limit the spread of infection.
-This applies starting on Friday, 20 March.
+All employees who have tasks that can be performed remotely are expected to work from home, in order to further limit the spread of infection, with exception of important business meetings.
+These meetings are coordinated with the SVP or Function Manager.
+This applies starting on 11 August.

 To avoid the spread of infection, we urge you to keep a distance from one another in the workplace, as well as to regularly wash your hands with soap and water or otherwise use hand spray.

 As regards visits to our workplaces from customers and partners from other EU countries, the same precautions apply as for our employees, i.e. in accordance with our internal guidelines.

 We encourage you to conduct all meetings online, whether internal or with customers and partners.

 If an employee still needs to travel to a customer site or project, they will also need to check which coronavirus guidelines apply at that customer’s company or organisation.
 These trips must also be approved by the SVP and Function Head.

 For international trips a travel ban is in place.
 Exemptions must be granted by the SVP or Function Head.
 The travel ban is effective from March 20.

 For domestic business trips, a travel ban remains in effect except for business-critical meetings, which must be coordinated with the SVP or Function Head and shall be conducted in accordance with the Public Health Authority's recommendations.
 This applies starting 11 August.